lukamacura/womenreset/knowledge-base/Metabolic Changes & Weight Gain.md

   explanation: "Repeating simple recovery cues daily trains your body to rest, repair, and rebalance hormones."
   example: "Dim lights 30 minutes before bed, breathe deeply, and stretch gently to unwind."

-follow_up_question: "Would you like help building a bedtime or stress-recovery routine that supports your metabolism?"
+follow_up_question: "Would you like to learn how to fix your sleep or stress-recovery routine that supports your metabolism?"
+follow_up_links:
+  - persona: "menopause"
+    topic: "Sleep Disturbances in Menopause"
+    subtopic: "Sleep Recovery Roadmap – Step-by-Step Plan"
+    label: "how to fix sleep"
+  - persona: "menopause"
+    topic: "Stress in Menopause"
+    subtopic: "Mind–Body Stress Recovery"
+    label: "learn about stress recovery"

 intent_patterns:
   - "Is my insomnia making me fat?"